MSCAcascade/context2vec/docs/nlp4dh.md

-# On the evolution of scientific concepts
+# On the formation of literary canons

-Main task: explain how contextual factors interactions drive conceptual change, why these dynamics evaluate scientific progress and forecast research trends
+Main task: What are the measurable features that characterize which works are likely to be canonized?

 Subtasks:
-1. Localization.
+1. Syntactic complexity
-2. Knowledge Entities & Relations Extraction.
-3. Knowledge Graph Construction.
-4. Knowledge Graph Reasoning.
+2. Semantic complexity
+3. Narrative complexity

 # Work Environment
 - [ ] Python environment: requirements.txt